liambsulliva/auth-app/README.md

 3. Set up the MongoDB connection:

-    - Open `.env` and update the DATABASE_URL environment variables with your own MongoDB database.
+    - Open `.env` and update the DATABASE_URL environment variable with your own MongoDB database.

 4. Start the application: